Master of Science in Nutrition, Healthspan, and Longevity

 USC Leonard Davis School of Gerontology

-Students will be able to complete the degree program on campus or as a distance program if residing >100 miles outside Los Angeles.
+Students will be able to complete the degree program on campus or as a distance student if residing >100 miles outside Los Angeles.
 Successful completion of 46 units is required for graduation (28 units of didactic course work, 12 units of supervised practice and 6 units of research).
 Completion of the didactic and supervised practice (1200 hours) components and the award of a master of science degree provides students with “eligibility” to write the national registration examination of the Commission of Dietetics Registration (CDR), granting use of the nationally recognized credential, Registered Dietitian Nutritionist (RDN).

 The program prepares graduates for roles in the field of nutrition and dietetics promoting personalized nutrition through work in hospitals and health care facilities, long-term care or school food service programs, business, teaching, research or private practice.

 GERO 511: Fundamentals of Clinical Nutrition Screening and Assessment

 GERO 515L: Food Production & Food Services Management with Lab

 GERO 518: Current Topics in Clinical Nutrition: Healthspan and Longevity